CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 Working to being encrpyting files now that we have the functionality.
 Finding the best format to go about this by researching similar examples and seeing what makes sense for our implementation.

 #### Jonathan
 Working on understanding file encryption and decryption as well as implementing file decryption.
+Found a good format to decrypt with.

 ## Spring 2 Retrospective